Wednesday, June 29, 2022

 https://heavy.com/news/2017/05/seth-rich-wikileaks-family-murder-homicide-evidence-dnc-julian-assange/

 Now contrast the info in the above article with what the Durham investigation and the House Permanent Select Committee on Intelligence have uncovered.
-In testimony before the committee, Shawn Henry, President of cybersecurity firm Crowdstrike, had to admit that his firm could not conclusively say that the Russians had hacked the DNC systems.
+In testimony before the committee, Shawn Henry, President of Services at cybersecurity firm Crowdstrike, had to admit that his firm could not conclusively say that the Russians had hacked the DNC systems.
 He could only surmise that the data on their servers had been exfiltrated.
-The Durham team discovered that Marc Elias, a former partner at Perkins Coie, had been one of the architects behind the Russian hacking story.
+The Durham team discovered that Marc Elias, a former partner at DNC supported law firm, Perkins Coie, had been one of the architects behind the Russian hacking story.
 A story we now know to be false.

 The article below details what had been ongoing negotiations between Julian Assange (Wikileaks) and the U.S. Government, up until the point that then FBI director James Comey put the brakes on things.
 Besides being in possession of some incredibly sensitive information on CIA programs, Assange was willing to help the feds rule out who hadn’t turned over the info from the DNC servers.